 In short, it is anything that takes your attention away from the task of safe driving.

 Texting is by far the most popular distraction.
 Sending or reading a text takes your eyes off the road for 5 seconds.
 At 55 mph, that’s like driving the length of an entire football field with your eyes closed.
-Any non-driving activity is a potential distraction and increases your risk of being involved in Southfield car accidents.
+Any non-driving activity is a potential distraction and increases your risk of being involved in Royal Oak car accidents.

 Michigan Law and Distracted Driving